The noncommutative geometry of elliptic difference equations: Moduli spaces

 If $\chi(M)>r^2(r+1)$, this follows from Corollary \ref{cor:lepotier_simpson}.
 Otherwise, let $c = \lceil (r+1)^2-\frac{\chi(M)}{r}\rceil$, so that $\chi(M(cD_a))\ge r(r+1)^2>r^2(r+1)$, and thus $M(cD_a)$ is acyclic.
 It follows from the previous Lemma that there is a quotient $N\cong \sO_X/\sO_X(-cD_a)$ such that the corresponding map

 is injective.
 Thus $\Hom(N,M)=0$ while $\Ext^2(N,M)\cong \Ext^2(\sO_X,M)=0$.
 We deduce that

 \end{proof}

 This may be used in place of the Le Potier-Simpson estimate (see \cite[Thm.
 3.3.1]{HuybrechtsD/LehnM:2010} for the specific version we adapted) to show that sheaves with sufficiently small slope cannot be destabilizing for the GIT quotient.
-Following the standard argument from the commutative case \cite[\S 4.4]{HuybrechtsD/LehnM:2010} gives us the following, where we call a pair $(D,l)\in \Pic(X)\times \Z$ {\em primitive} if there is no integer $r>1$ such that $D\in r\Pic(X)$, $l\in r\Z$.
+More precisely, the analogue of \cite[Cor.
+3.3.8]{HuybrechtsD/LehnM:2010} holds for pure $1$-dimensional sheaves (with the same proof!), except that the constant $C$ should be replaced by $r^2+3r+5$.
+It follows as in the proof of \cite[Thm.
+4.4.1]{HuybrechtsD/LehnM:2010} that a subsheaf $M'$ such that

+is not destabilizing on the $\Quot$ scheme representing $M$ as a quotient of $\sO_X(-mD_a)$ for (uniformly) sufficiently large $m$.
+There are only finitely many possible values for the remaining numerical invariants; since the family of sheaves $M$ is bounded, so is the corresponding family of subsheaves with those numerical invariants.
+We may thus find a twist such that all of those subsheaves are acyclic, and thus every subsheaf has a sufficiently good estimate on the dimension of its space of global sections.
+It follows that for $m$ uniformly sufficiently large, every (semi)stable sheaf $M$ is GIT-(semi)stable as a point of the corresponding $\Quot$ scheme, and thus the semistable moduli space is quasiprojective.
+Since we already have shown that it is proper, projectivity follows.